NimaNadgaran/Fake_Bills_Detection_using_K-Nearest_Neighbors_-KNN-/README.md

 ```

-Also the name of the file of the code comes from the brand of my freind's bag.
+Also the name of the file of the code comes from the brand of my friend's bag.